 New ways to electrify remote regions in East Africa

 Experts provide information on microgrids and sustainable energy concepts at virtual graduate training course

-The virtual event, entitled "Approaching Sustainable Energy Development in East African Countries through an interdisciplinary project on Microgrids", will take place from 28 June to 2 July.
-Through training programmes like this, the scientists within the project, which is funded by the Federal Ministry of Education and Research (BMBF), want to pass on practice-relevant knowledge to young scientists and experts.
+The virtual event titled "Approaching Sustainable Energy Development in East African Countries through an interdisciplinary project on Microgrids" was held from 28 June to 2 July.
+Through training programmes like this, scientists within the project, which is funded by the Federal Ministry of Education and Research (BMBF), passed on practice-relevant knowledge to young scientists and experts.

-For five days, international experts will provide basic knowledge about rural electrification through microgrids.
-The lectures and workshops will be held and led by project participants from the University of Paderborn, Makerere University (Uganda), the Nelson Mandela African Institute of Science and Technology (Tanzania), the University of the Witwatersrand (South Africa), the PI Photovoltaic Institute Berlin, the ECOLOG Institute and Asantys Systems.
-The focus is on very different subject areas and ranges from education and social sciences to engineering and economics to the didactics of technology.
-The focus is on the sustainable development goals of the United Nations, the economic perspective on sustainability, technical aspects of microgrids, but also research topics in the field of sustainable energy.
+For five days, international experts imparted basic knowledge about rural electrification through microgrids.
+The lectures and workshops were held and led by project participants from Paderborn University, Makerere University (Uganda), the Nelson Mandela African Institute of Science and Technology (Tanzania), the University of the Witwatersrand (South Africa), the PI Photovoltaic Institute Berlin, the ECOLOG Institute and Asantys Systems.
+The focus was on very different topics and ranged from education and social sciences to engineering and economics to the didactics of technology.
+The focus was on the sustainable development goals of the United Nations, the economic perspective on sustainability, technical aspects of microgrids, but also research topics in the field of sustainable energy.